coder/coder/docs/templates/tutorial.md

 ![Publish a template](../images/templates/publish.png)

-Now when developers create a new workspace, they can use Python 3 instead of Go.
+Now when developers create a new workspace from this template, they can use Python 3 instead of Go.

 For developers with workspaces that were created with a previous version of your template, Coder will notify them that there's a new